Save Up to $10,000 in Interest with Our 0% Interest for 60 Months Special!

 Refrigerant Leaks

-When your air conditioner is low on refrigerant, its ability to effectively cool your home is greatly diminished.
-Refrigerant leaks are common in older units, and if they’re not addressed, they will eventually cause the compressor to fail, leading to costly AC repairs.
+When your air conditioner is low on refrigerant, its ability to effectively cool your home greatly diminishes.
+Refrigerant leaks are common in older units, and if you don’t address them, they will eventually cause the compressor to fail, leading to costly AC repairs.
 Liquid refrigerant is the blood of your HVAC system, and the compressor is the heart that circulates it throughout the system.

-If you suspect a refrigerant leak in your HVAC system, it should be addressed by a professional.
-Those who need proper training and equipment are bound to worsen a bad situation, so we strongly advise homeowners that adding refrigerant is not a do-it-yourself project.
+If you suspect a refrigerant leak in your HVAC system, call our team to book cooling service — adding refrigerant is not a do-it-yourself project.

 Faulty Wiring